How to Read Nutrition Labels Without the Headache

 5

-Ingredients are listed by descending weight.
+Ingredients are listed by weight in descending order.
 If sugar, palm oil, or an additive appears in the first 3, put the product back.
-A good ham starts with "pork ham," not "water, starch."
-The simple rule: the fewer ingredients, the better.
+Good ham starts with "pork ham," not "water, starch."
+Simple rule: the fewer ingredients, the better.

 Labeling requirements in Europe

-The European INCO regulation (1169/2011) requires all pre-packaged products to display energy, fats, saturated fatty acids, carbohydrates, sugars, proteins, and salt per 100g or 100ml.
-The Nutri-Score (A to E) is optional in France but adopted by most brands.
+The European FIC regulation (1169/2011) requires all pre-packed products to display energy, fats, saturated fatty acids, carbohydrates, sugars, proteins, and salt per 100g or 100ml.
+The Nutri-Score (A to E) is voluntary in France but adopted by most brands.
 Allergens must be highlighted in the ingredient list, usually in bold.
 Knowing these requirements helps you spot products playing in the gray areas.

 The 5% / 15% rule

 This simple rule keeps you from going crazy with numbers.
-If a nutrient represents less than 5% of the daily value per serving, it's low.
+If a nutrient accounts for less than 5% of the daily value per serving, it's low.
 If it's more than 15%, it's high.
-Apply this to salt, sugars, and saturated fats: you want to stay under 5%.
-Apply this to fiber and protein: you want to exceed 15%.
-In France, reference values are based on 2000 kcal/day for an adult.
+Apply this to salt, sugars, and saturates: you want to stay under 5%.
+Apply it to fiber and protein: you want to exceed 15%.
+In many regions, reference values are based on 2000 kcal/day for an adult.

 FoodCraft Tip